Several CMs, opposition leaders to attend Siddaramaiah's swearing in on May 20 | Politics

 Kharge has sent an invitation to Jharkhand Chief Minister Hemant Soren and he is likely to attend the swearing in.

-''The CM is likely to leave on Saturday from Ranchi to attend the ceremony and return the same day,'' sources close to Soren said.
+''The CM is likely to leave on Saturday from Ranchi to attend the ceremony and return the same day,'' a source close to Soren said.

 Soren, who is in Delhi, had met Kharge on May 16 and congratulated him on the Congress' victory in the Karnataka assembly elections.